patmood/hugegif/README.md

 ## TODO
 - fetch individual link model it's not found in the collection *SEMI WORKING*
 - upload image
-- Handle hugegif.com links if they come from reddit
 - add 'fetch after' logic

 ## Resources